Origin of Superman: Superman film serial

 The first chapter of the 1948 Superman film serial, titled "Superman Comes to Earth", depicts Superman's origin in detail.
-In this version, Krypton is a rugged planet that is home to an advanced civilization of super men and women.
-As Krypton experiences a series of natural disasters, such as volcanic eruptions and tidal waves, Jor-El calls an emergency session of the governing council to warn them of the planet's impending fate.
-Jor-El explains that Krypton is being pulled into the sun, which will lead to the planet's destruction in short period of time and urges the council to sponsor the construction of a fleet of spacecraft to carry the population of Krypton to Earth.
+In this version, Krypton is a rugged planet that begins undergoing a series of natural disasters, such as volcanic eruptions and tidal waves.
+Jor-El calls an emergency session of the governing council to warn them of the planet's impending fate.
+Jor-El explains that Krypton is being pulled into the sun, which will lead to the planet's destruction, and urges the council to sponsor the construction of a fleet of spacecraft to carry the population of Krypton to Earth.
 The council votes against Jor-El's proposal, even as the tremors shake their session and grow in frequency.
-Jor-El returns home where he and his wife Lara send their infant son Kal-El to Earth in a model spacecraft that was intended to test the proposed larger spacecraft.
+Jor-El returns home, where he and his wife Lara send their infant son Kal-El to Earth in a model spacecraft that was intended to test the proposed larger spacecraft.

 On Earth, Eben and Martha Kent find Kal-El in the spacecraft and pull him from it before it explodes.
 The Kents decide to raise him as their own and name him Clark.
-Clark is shown learning about his abilities as he grows up, displaying great strength and speed, x-ray vision, super hearing and super durability.
+Clark is shown learning about his abilities as he grows up, displaying great strength and speed, X-ray vision, super hearing and super durability.
 Once Clark is an adult, Eben explains how he and Martha found him and that Clark has a responsibility to use his powers wisely and justly in the interest of truth, tolerance and justice.
 They agree that the world needs him and that he must leave their farm and go where he is needed.
 Clark states that he will pursue a job that will keep him close to world events, so he can be aware of emergencies immediately.
 Martha gives Clark a uniform made from the blankets they found him in and he decides to take on the secret identity Superman.
 The Kents die shortly after this conversation and Clark moves to Metropolis.

 In later chapters, Clark applies for a job at the Daily Planet, and is hired after delivering a story on a mining accident from which Superman rescues Lois Lane.